hackintoanetwork/hackintoanetwork.github.io/about.md

 # Activity

-CTF Player : Web Hacking  - Participate in CTF at Zer0hour
+CTF Player : Participate in CTF at Zer0hour

 # CTF